ryan-shah/CS499/README.md

 Installation Guide

-Assuming you have composer already installed, there are a few things you'll have to do to be able to run this with php artisan.
+Assuming you have composer already installed, there are a few things you'll have to do to be able to run the website with php artisan.

 1. ```composer install```
 2. ```php artisan key:generate```